Research banner image

 Application

-Application deadline for the year 2023 funding was December 9, 2022 at 4pm CST.
+Application deadline for the year 2026 funding is December 8, 2025, at 11:59pm CST.

-Approximately seven projects will be funded depending on funds available for the 2023 project period (March 2023 to December 2023); each faculty member will receive up to $3000 to cover student wages, supplies, and necessary travel.
-As part of the 2023 UROP experience, undergraduate student researchers and their mentors will take part in the national Sea Grant Community Engaged Internship (CEI) program.
-Participants will have the opportunity to interface with a national network, access to professional development opportunities, and more.
+Approximately five to seven projects will be funded depending on funds available for the 2026 project period (March 2026 to December 2026); each faculty member will receive up to $4,500 to cover student wages, supplies and necessary travel.
 Both student wages and academic credit may be earned concurrently if the policies of your institution allow this practice.
 Faculty mentors of full-time undergraduate students at Louisiana colleges and universities are eligible to submit applications.
+Applications must demonstrate the proposed project’s connection and benefit to Louisiana’s coastal communities and ecosystems.

 The narrative portion must include the following information: